google/go-containerregistry/cmd/crane/doc/crane_rebase.md

-      --new_base string   New base image to insert --old_base string   Old base image to remove --original string   Original image to rebase; use positional arg instead -t, --tag string        Tag to apply to rebased image
+      --new_base string   New base image to insert --old_base string   Old base image to remove --original string   Original image to rebase; use positional arg instead --rebased string    Tag to apply to rebased image (DEPRECATED: use --tag) -t, --tag string        Tag to apply to rebased image
 ```